A Walk Around Litang Chode Monastery

 Pilgrims walking around Litang Chode monastery, China | © 2010 Arty Om, teawithstrangers.org

 The pilgrimage road ran along the walls of the monastic compound, climbing up the hill and then descending to the town.
 It didn’t take long for me to realize the mistake I made when I decided to carry the backpack.
 Walking uphill, I could feel every single kg of it on my shoulders.
 But the stunning view that opened up from the top was a great reward.
 The snowfall gave the entire scene a touch of magic.
 The long and winding road running down the hill, the elderly pilgrims with prayer wheels in their hands walking slowly, kids frolicking in the snow, and the white hills coexisted in a silent harmony.

 Walking around Litang Chode monastery in China | © 2010 Arty Om, teawithstrangers.org

 I stood there for a few minutes, observing the surroundings, then continued my way.
 I finished the circle around the monastery about half an hour later.
 Some of the Tibetans who were walking beside me went for the second circle.
 I rested a bit and walked to a cafe to have my breakfast.
 The hot and spicy vegetarian noodle soup was delicious.
 Soon I was on the road again.
 There were dangerous mountain passes, sleepless nights and other adventures ahead.
-Besides, a fried was waiting for me in Xi’an, but this is another story.
+Besides, a friend was waiting for me in Xi’an, but this is another story.